5 panel & 10 panel drug test

 One of the main challenges in online degree verification is ensuring data privacy.
 Handling sensitive information such as personal details and academic records requires stringent privacy measures.
 Users and institutions must be confident that their data will not be misused or accessed by unauthorised parties.

-To address these concerns, verification services must comply with data protection regulations such as the General Data Protection Regulation (GDPR) in Europe or similar laws in other regions.
+To address these concerns, verification services must comply with data protection regulations such as the General Data Protection Regulation (GDPR) in Europe or the DPDP Act in India.
 This ensures that personal data is handled responsibly and securely.

 • Availability of Online Verification Services